-Though the 2022 NDAA did not change the form or substance of an Article 32 preliminary hearing, it did change the procedure for appointing the preliminary hearing officer.
-For any offense committed on or after 27 December 2023, the special court-martial convening authority will continue to detail the preliminary hearing officer.
-If the preferred charges are for a covered offense over which a special trial counsel has authority, the special trial counsel must request that the convening authority detail a hearing officer.
-The report of the preliminary hearing officer will be provided to the convening authority or to the special trial counsel, if the special trial counsel requested the detail of the hearing officer.
-Generally, other than adding the ability for the special trial counsel to request a hearing officer and review the report, the Article 32 process remains largely the same.
+the special trial counsel must request that the convening authority detail a hearing officer.
+106 The report of the preliminary hearing officer will be provided to the convening authority or to the special trial counsel, if the special trial counsel requested the detail of the hearing officer.
+107 Generally, other than adding the ability for the special trial counsel to request a hearing officer and review the report, the Article 32 process remains largely the same.